ramimK0bir/dubbing_on_testing/README.md

 python main.py --input ./test.mp4 --lang hi --output output.mp4
 ```

+# Google Colab Recommendation

+Use [Google Colab](https://colab.research.google.com/github/dubbing/blob/main/Dubbing.ipynb) for a better coding experience:
+- Faster execution with free GPU/TPU resources
+- Easy access to Python and machine learning libraries
+- Seamless cloud-based workflow with no local setup required
+- Simple sharing and collaboration via links

+*(Replace the link above with your own Colab, GitHub, or notebook link.)*

 # Arguments
 When running main.py, you can pass the following arguments: